UBS overhauls structure, offers investors extra cash

 To satisfy regulators' demands for separate legal entities in different regions, UBS plans to break with its existing structure in which a parent company holds a host of interconnected branches.
 That model meant the entire business had to be rescued by Swiss taxpayers when it ran up more than $50 billion in U.S. mortgage losses.

-Instead, it will create standalone entities including a new Swiss subsidiary, a separately capitalized unit for its UK business and a holding company for its U.S. operations.
+Instead, it will create standalone entities including a new Swiss subsidiary, a separately capitalised unit for its UK business and a holding company for its U.S. operations.

 The bank is within striking distance of paying out at least half of profits to shareholders if it can maintain capital - which stands at 13.2 percent under new global rules - at or above current levels through to the end of 2014 and achieve a ratio of 10 percent when applying its own stress tests.